PatchMyPCTeam/PMPHyperVClone/README.md

 If VMs are running, you will be asked if you want to shut them down.
 Not necessary but it is recommended.

+DCOM authentication is used instead of Kerberos because reverse lookup for 192.168.1.198 (TRX2) from TRX1 resolves to a different hostname.
+Known issue and Justin said he would look in to it, suspect DNS record on 192.168.1.1.
+This issue causes Kerberos to fail.

 ## Requirements

 - SYSTEM account of source host must be local admin on target host: VMMS service runs as SYSTEM by default and that's used for Export-VM.